 I explained they’d simply like to be able to do the same thing she did and that while the 10 photos she has online give a sample of what the home looks like they don’t do enough to make my clients comfortable to make an offer sight unseen.
 She went round and round about how busy she is, she doesn’t have time to entertain calls from agents like me much less show the home, and she doesn’t want strangers in her home.
 Even stating that she knows it’s a seller’s market and buyers should know they need to just make an offer when this is the only house for sale in the neighborhood.

 I don’t know what happened to her in the past to cause her to feel this way but, even if she despises “low life’s like me” she is never going to sell her house if no one can see it.
+This is just one of many reasons For Sale By Owners fail.
 Nothing else is going to matter if the door isn’t opened for showings.
 I don’t care how strong of a seller’s market we’re in, buyers want to see your product in person.
 They want to touch it, see if it feels like home and walk through every inch of it.
 If you’re selling your home without an agent be prepared for calls, welcome those calls, and be ready to arrange showings.
 That’s just the tip of the iceberg when it comes to selling a home.
 If you can’t execute those few steps you can kiss the thought of a sale goodbye.